JulioCesarTeixeira/JS-Exercises/Extra_challenges/Readit-fixit-writeit/02-Fix-It/Readme.md

 # Fix It

 Fix the errors in the JavaScript code.
-Make us of the documentation on [mdn](https://developer.mozilla.org/bm/).
+Make use of the documentation on [mdn](https://developer.mozilla.org/bm/).
 Your console is your friend, make use of console.log().

 * [01](./01/)